Definition of Terms

 Rights Afforded Students in Student Conduct Proceedings

 Students have the right to due process in conduct proceedings.
-This regulation articulate a level of process meeting constitutional requirements.
+This regulation articulates a level of process meeting constitutional requirements.
 However, a violation of this regulation shall not be grounds for overturning a determination if the proceeding otherwise meets constitutional due process requirements.

 Students have the right not to respond to the allegations during the student conduct proceeding.
 However, the university maintains the right to make a determination regarding responsibility and administer sanctions based on the available information.